Process philosophy: Ancient Greek thought

-"Everything changes and nothing remains still ... and ... you cannot step twice into the same stream."
+Everything changes and nothing remains still ... and ... you cannot step twice into the same stream.
+(Note: This sentence has been translated by Seneca in Epistulae, VI, 58, 23.)

-Heraclitus considered fire to be the most fundamental element:
+Heraclitus considered fire to be the most fundamental of the elements:

-"All things are an interchange for fire, and fire for all things, just like goods for gold and gold for goods."
+All things are an interchange for fire, and fire for all things, just like goods for gold and gold for goods.

 The following is an interpretation of Heraclitus's concepts in modern terms, as understood by Nicholas Rescher: